Fanny Ardant: Personal life

-Fanny Ardant was the youngest of five children born to a cavalry officer and his wife.
-She was raised in Monte Carlo where she was educated at a convent school.
-A voracious reader, she discovered Proust at age 15 and felt as though his writings were for her.

-When she was 27, her father died and the shock of his loss never left her.
-Ardant had started acting on stage shortly before his death.
-However after his death, she followed his advice and went to university in Aix-en-Provence, where she read Political Science.
-Upon graduation, she took a job working for the French embassy in London, from which she was sacked for poor time keeping and for being dishevelled.
-The latter was attributed to the social whirl she enjoyed in London.

-Ardant continued working odd jobs in London before deciding, almost on a whim, to go to drama school.
-She returned to France for her studies and before long began acting on stage and then on television.
-At the age of 31 she was contacted by François Truffaut, who had spotted her in a television drama and wanted to cast her in The Woman Next Door.
-While working together, Ardant and Truffaut fell in love, and in 1983 she gave birth to their daughter Josephine.
+While working on The Woman Next Door, Ardant and Truffaut fell in love, and on 28 September 1983 she gave birth to their daughter Josephine.
 Truffaut died a year later from a brain tumour.

 In August 2007, Ardant expressed her "admiration" for the Red Brigades leader Renato Curcio as a "hero", adding she "considered the Red Brigades phenomenon to be very moving and passionate".
 For her comments, the actress was sued in the Italian courts by Piero Mazzola, the son of an Italian policeman killed by the Red Brigades.
+Ardant apologized, saying that she had been ill-informed about Italy's political history.

 In 2009, Ardant signed a petition in support of director Roman Polanski.
 While traveling to a film festival, Polanski had been detained in relation to his 1977 sexual abuse charges.
 The petition argued that detaining Polanski would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."

+In 2023, Ardant supported her friend Gérard Depardieu when he was accused of rape and sexual assault.
+When Depardieu stood trial for sexual assault in 2025, she testified in his favor.